-C. Restricted Investments Social Responsible Investing
+C. Social Responsible Investing

-- 1. In 2018, the City Commission expressed a preference for limiting the City's exposure to investments in fossil fuel companies and private prison companies.
-Consistent with this objective, there will be no direct investment in securities issued by fossil fuel companies or private prison companies. - 2.
-In 2022, the City Commission approved Resolution No. 211008 which called for the divestment of Russian and Belarusian investment holdings in the City Operating Funds portfolio, and a restriction on future investments in Russian and Belarusian securities.
-Consistent with these requirements, there may be no direct investments in Russian or Belarusian securities, until the City Commission rescinds these restrictions.
+In 2018, the City Commission expressed a preference for limiting the City's exposure to investments in fossil fuel companies and private prison companies.
+Consistent with this objective, there will be no direct investment in securities issued by fossil fuel companies or private prison companies.